How to grow your advisory business

-Make a brief brand guideline to lay out official use of logos, fonts, colour schemes etc. This way you can avoid incremental ‘decay’ of your brand which is corrosive over time as variations creep in.
+- Make a brief brand guideline to lay out official use of logos, fonts, colour schemes etc. This way you can avoid incremental ‘decay’ of your brand as variations creep in.

 2) Become highly referable

-Your current clients will often be the best avenue to growing your client base, so pay full attention to your customer service and services in general.
-Constant communication, quick resolutions, competent advice and going above and beyond will all help to build an excellent brand that will be naturally something that happy clients wish to tell their colleagues about.
+Your current clients will often be the best avenue to growing your client base, so pay full attention to your customer service and service quality in general.

-After you are confident in your brand and your services, you can even become even more forward with your clients, by perhaps incentivising referrals or setting up networking events.
+After you’re confident in your brand and services, you can even become even more forward with your clients by incentivising referrals or setting up networking events.

-With the ease of social media these days and the ability to propogate a blog or channel with useful, upskilling and inspirational content, you are as well placed as anyone to become a ‘thought leader’.
+With the ease of social media these days and the ability to propagate a blog or channel with useful, upskilling, and inspirational content, you’re as well placed as anyone to become a ‘thought leader’.

 It also helps that you’re able to be researched by potential clients, with a higher and more active profile.